anhaidgroup/delex/examples/Single-Machine-Example.md

 ### Step 2: Creating a Python File

-Within the 'dblp_acm' directory, create file 'example.py'.
+Within the 'dblp_acm' directory, create a Python file called 'example.py'.
 We will use this Python file to write the code.

 ### Step 3: Importing Dependencies